Salt Lake City International Airport: 1960 terminal

-New terminal
+New terminal and concourses

 The Airport Redevelopment Program broke ground in 2014, initiating construction of the New SLC terminal complex.
-This began the process of replacing the existing, aging facilities with all new facilities, including a rental car facility, a parking garage, a consolidated terminal, two linear concourses (similar to Washington Dulles International Airport) with 93 gates, two tunnels, and an elevated roadway.
+This began the process of replacing the existing, aging facilities with all new facilities, including a rental car center, a parking garage, a terminal with two linear concourses (similar to Atlanta, Denver and Washington–Dulles) with 93 gates, two tunnels, and an elevated roadway.
 The construction was funded by airport funds, passenger and customer facility charges, bonds, and federal grants.

 The Airport opened Phase 1 of the new terminal in 2020.
-This consisted of concourse A, which opened with 25 gates while Concourse B opened with 21 gates.
-The concourses are connected by a mid-field underground tunnel.
-After Concourse B opened, the old terminals and concourses were closed and demolition began.
-Once the old complex is demolished, Concourse A and B east will be built.
-Phase 2 is expected to be completed by December 2024.
-With the opening of the new airport, Delta Air Lines opened its brand new Sky Club in concourse A, which until then was the largest in their network.
+This first phase consisted of the western portion of concourse A with 25 gates, and the western portion of Concourse B with 21 gates.
+The concourses were connected by a mid-field underground tunnel.
+After Concourse B opened, the old terminals and concourses were demolished, and then construction on concourses A and B east began.
+With the opening of the new airport, Delta Air Lines opened a brand new Sky Club in concourse A, which at the time was the largest in their network.

+Phase 2 of the project included the eastern portion of concourse A with 22 gates and additional concession options.
+It opened in increments throughout 2023, with the final 13 gates opening on October 31, 2023.

+Phase 3 opened on October 22, 2024 including five additional gates in the eastern portion of concourse B, the Concourse B Plaza, additional concession options and the much anticipated central River Tunnel.
+The central tunnel, which allows passengers to directly access concourse B from just outside the security checkpoint, will reduce walk times to concourse B by as much as half.
+The Concourse B Plaza includes the reinstalled floor world map that was featured in the former terminal, as well as a 30-foot-long replica of an allosaurus fossil.

+The remaining 5 gates of Phase 3 and first 5 gates of Phase 4 opened in the eastern portion of concourse B in October 2025.
+Along with the new gates and concessions, a second Delta Sky Club and the airport's only non-airline specific club, an American Express Centurion Lounge were opened.

+Phase 4 will include the airport's first non-Delta club, a United Airlines club that will be on the far east end of concourse B. The easternmost 11 gates of concourse B, to be completed in 2026, are also part of Phase 4.
+Future plans call for adding a tram to the central tunnel when a future concourse C is eventually built.
+All told, phase 2 through phase 4 are planned to add 48 new gates to the airport for a total of 94 gates.